nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Hybrid:** Pertaining to the combination of different technologies or methods, relevant to the nature of dual-modality imaging.

-### Expanded Definition and Usage\nDual-modality imaging plays a crucial role in modern diagnostic practice by providing complementary information that can lead to earlier and more accurate diagnoses.
+### Expanded Definition and Usage:
+Dual-modality imaging plays a crucial role in modern diagnostic practice by providing complementary information that can lead to earlier and more accurate diagnoses.
 For instance, the anatomical detail from CT scans combined with the metabolic information from PET scans helps in precisely locating and characterizing tumors, thus guiding treatment decisions more effectively.
 Similarly, in cardiac imaging, combining anatomical and functional data can significantly improve the assessment of heart disease.